 I am also a writer, blogger, poet, and literary translator.

-I recently moved onto a houseboat and got into kayaking.
+I lived in a houseboat for 2 years and got into kayaking.

 On and off, since 1993, I have used a wheelchair or a cane and crutches and so I think a fair amount about disability politics and the social construction of disability.

 This is a blog about computer stuff, poetry, games, public transit, activism, gender, books, wheelchairs, and translation — not necessarily in relation to each other.
 Whatever I’m thinking about that’s very thinky.
 It evolved from my original web site, “Bookmania!”, where I reviewed every book I read from 1995 onwards.
 I have read quite a lot of world literature, as well as science fiction, fantasy, history, women’s history, and poetry.

-I also write about parenting on Badgermama.
-Other blogs and wikis where I write (and that I help maintain) Geek Feminism, Feminist Science Fiction, and Hack Ability.
+I also wrote about parenting on Badgermama.
+Other blogs and wikis where I write (and that I helped maintain) Geek Feminism, Feminist Science Fiction, and Hack Ability.
 If you like poetry, and the poem “Howl” by Allen Ginsberg, you might enjoy the site I made for “Beep“, a parody of Howl by Santa Cruz poet Len Anderson.
 I have some fairly interesting posts that I wrote while I was the open source community developer at Socialtext, mostly about the event I ran for them, Wiki Wednesday.